-- 1. Whenever possible, appropriate details and actions taken by the college during an emergency should be provided to students, staff and faculty before being released more broadly.
-The family of victims or affected college community members should be contacted before information is released to the general public. - 2.
+- Whenever possible, appropriate details and actions taken by the College during an emergency should be provided to students, staff, and faculty before being released more broadly.
+The victims' families or affected college community members should be contacted before the information is released to the general public. - 2.
 The College will consult with the MCCS Office Public Affairs Officer and brief the media as soon as possible, providing a prompt and accurate response to the crisis.
-If time permits, an information sheet will be developed, reviewed by the attorney, and if approved, distributed to incident team members. - 3.
-Communications, as per the ICS, will be provided by the President or his/her designee, i.e. the Director of Marketing and Public Relations or, depending on the crisis, the college President may authorize members of the President's Cabinet to act as the college spokesperson.
+If time permits, an information sheet will be developed, reviewed by the attorney, and, if approved, distributed to incident team members. - 3.
+As per the ICS, communications will be provided by the President or his/her designee, i.e., the Director of Marketing and Public Relations, or, depending on the crisis, the college President may authorize members of the President's Cabinet to act as the college spokesperson. - 4.
+The media will be given as much information as available within the constraints outlined in Part 2 below.

-- 4. The media will be provided with as much information as available within the constraints outlined in Part 2 below. - 5.
-It is the responsibility of the President to be on the scene, available for media interviews, and to ensure, in the event of death or injury, that the victims and survivors have been contacted. - 6.
+- 5. It is the responsibility of the College President to be on the scene, available for media interviews, and ensure, in the event of death or injury, that the victims and survivors have been contacted. - 6.
 The Director of Marketing and Public Relations is the designated spokesperson, serving on the core response team for all crises.
 During a crisis, the Director will be available 24/7.
-Whenever possible and for the most part, inquiries should be directed to this individual, and all informational materials should be developed in consultation with this person or approved by him/her and the college President to avoid confusion and mixed messages.
+For the most part, inquiries should be directed to this individual, and all informational materials should be developed in consultation with this person or approved by them and the College President to avoid confusion and mixed messages.